 The Virtual Reality Benchmark.
 This is the software to consider if you want to check whether your PC can handle virtual reality.
-Virtual reality is one of the most performance hungry tasks for a PC and this software is designed to test how your PC will handle virtual reality.
+Virtual reality is one of the most performance hungry tasks for a PC and this software has design to test how your PC will handle virtual reality.

-All of the above-mentioned benchmark software is by Futuremark and can be downloaded or purchased from their official website.
+All of the above benchmark software is by Futuremark are available to download or purchase from their official website.

 Just select the one which fits your requirements from the page.
 You can even download the demos for the software from steam to see if the particular app meets your needs.